menisadi/markovic-hot-hand/README.md

 ## Introduction

 The hot hand fallacy is a popular basketball myth that suggests that a player is more likely to score a basket if they have made several shots in a row.
 This project takes data of shots by NBA stars and applies statistical tools to check if this phenomenon is indeed real or simply a result of plain randomness and the law of large numbers.
-The analysis focuses on modeling the process as a Markov chain, meaning that each shot's success probability depends on past shots.
+The analysis focuses on modeling the process as a Markov Chain, meaning that each shot's success probability depends on past shots.
 The main idea is to calculate those dependencies and their magnitude.

 ## Data